Recovering shared structure from multiple networks with unknown edge distributions: Introduction

-Next, we briefly review recent work on problems arising in the analysis of multiple vertex-aligned network observations.
-For example, motivated by brain imaging applications similar to those considered here, \cite{TanKetVogPriSus2016} considered the problem of estimating a low-rank population matrix, when graphs are drawn i.i.d.\ from a random dot product graph model \citep{RDPGsurvey}, and investigated the asymptotic relative efficiency of a low-rank approximation of the sample mean of these observed graphs compared to the graph sample mean itself. \cite{LevAthTanLyzPri2017} considered the problem of analyzing multiple vertex-aligned graphs, and devised a method to compare geometric representations of graphs, typically called embeddings in the literature, for the purpose of exploratory data analysis and hypothesis testing, focused particularly on comparing vertices across graphs.
+There have been a number of papers written in recent years related to analysis of multiple vertex-aligned networks.
+Motivated by brain imaging applications similar to those discussed here, \cite{TanKetVogPriSus2016} considered the problem of estimating a low-rank population matrix, when graphs are drawn i.i.d.\ from a random dot product graph model \citep{RDPGsurvey}, and investigated the asymptotic relative efficiency of a low-rank approximation of the sample mean of these observed graphs compared to the graph sample mean itself. \cite{LevAthTanLyzPri2017} considered the problem of analyzing multiple vertex-aligned graphs, and devised a method to compare geometric representations of graphs, typically called embeddings in the literature, for the purpose of exploratory data analysis and hypothesis testing, focused particularly on comparing vertices across graphs.
 In a similar spirit, \cite{WanArrVogPri2017} considered the problem of embedding multiple binary graphs whose adjacency matrices (approximately) share eigenspaces, while possibly differing in their eigenvalues.
-In all of the above-described work, the authors assume binary networks and identical noise distributions on edges, in contrast to the present paper.
+All of these papers assume binary networks and identical noise distributions on edges, in contrast to the setting we study here.

 \cite{EynKovBroGlaBro2015} developed a technique for analyzing multiple manifolds by (approximately) simultaneously diagonalizing a collection of graph Laplacians.
-Like our work, the technique in \cite{EynKovBroGlaBro2015} aims to recover spectral information shared across multiple observed graphs, but differs in that the authors work with weighted similarity graphs that arise from data lying on a manifold, and derive a perturbation bound rather than applying a specific statistical or probabilistic model.
-The authors also require that the population graph Laplacian have a simple spectrum, a constraint that we do not require.
+Like our work, the technique in \cite{EynKovBroGlaBro2015} aims to recover spectral information shared across multiple observed graphs, but differs in that the authors work with weighted similarity graphs that arise from data lying on a manifold, and derive a perturbation bound instead of applying a specific statistical or probabilistic model.
+The authors also require that the population graph Laplacian have a simple spectrum, an additional assumption we do not need.